-Database connections will be closed and entries in the pool are removed.
+Database connections will be closed and \all\ entries in the pool are removed.
+This is done with great prejudice and no thought to thread safety or whether that connection is currently in use.

 disconnect

 If during the disconnection attempt an error is detected (e.g. because of network trouble or any other cause), an error of type clsql-error might be signalled.